CESSProject/cess_pois/README.md

 ok:=prover.AccRollback(false)
 ```

-*Note that this step is important!*
-The storage node needs to submit the accumulator (acc),front and rear (pois status) to the blockchain.
-In order to save transaction costs, batch submission is supported.
-Frequent submission will increase the consumption of transaction fees, but it can make the chain nodes perceive the change of idle space faster and get more rewards.
-Therefore, it is up to the storage miner to decide when to commit the update.
+In the current version, a free space certification process can certify 16GiB free space for storage nodes.
+After the certification is completed, the storage node needs to end the session (logout) to the TEE Worker, and the TEE Worker will return the signature of the latest pois status.
+The storage node can submit the signature as evidence to the chain to make CESS recognize the newly certified free space.

 It is supported to generate and delete idle files at the same time, but it needs to be serialized when updating the accumulator, so please update the status (use `prover.UpdateStatus(...)`) in time after completing the commitment challenge verification to prevent the deletion proof from being blocked.